lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 lmgwsc : iter 3 of 5  RMS change in sigma = 1.19E-05  Tolerance = 2e-5
 ~~~

 Now that we have a converged self-energy (sigm) we can go back to using lmf to calculate additional properties.
-Run the following command to do a single iteration:
+We only want to run a single iteration so change the number of iterations (nit) to 1 in the ctrl file.
+Run the following command:

-    $ lmf si -vnit=1 --rs=1,0                              #lmf with QSGW potential to get QSGW band gap
+    $ lmf si --rs=1,0                              #lmf with QSGW potential to get QSGW band gap

-Inspect the lmf output and you can find that the Γ-X gap is now 1.28 eV.
+Inspect the lmf output and you can find that the gap is now around 1.41 eV.
 [//]: # (QSGW overestimation...)

 [//]: # (To make the QSGW energy bands, do: $ lmf si --band:fn=syml                                #calculate QSGW band structure)